-The proportion of turnover referred to in Article 8(2), point (a), of Regulation (EU) 2020/852 shall be calculated as the part of the net turnover derived from products or services, including intangibles, associated with Taxonomy-aligned economic activities (numerator), divided by the net turnover (denominator) as defined in Article 2, point (5), of Directive 2013/34/EU.
-The turnover shall cover the revenue recognised pursuant to International Accounting Standard (IAS) 1, paragraph 82(a), as adopted by Commission Regulation (EC) No 1126/2008.
+The proportion of turnover referred to in Article 8(2), point (a), of Regulation (EU) 2020/852 shall be calculated as the part of the net turnover derived from products or services - including intangibles - associated with Taxonomy-aligned economic activities (numerator), divided by the net turnover (denominator) as defined in Article 2, point (5), of Directive 2013/34/EU.
+The turnover shall cover the revenue recognized pursuant to International Accounting Standards ("IAS") 1, paragraph 82(a), as adopted by Commission Regulation (EC) No 1126/2008.

-The Key Performance Indicator (KPI), referred to in the first subparagraph shall exclude from its numerator the part of the net turnover derived from products and services associated with economic activities that have been adapted to climate change in line with Article 11(1), point (a) of Regulation (EU) 2020/852 and in accordance with Annex II to Delegated Regulation (EU) 2021/2139, unless those activities are either qualified as enabling activities in accordance with Article 11(1), point (b) of Regulation (EU) 2020/852; or are themselves Taxonomy-aligned.
+The Key Performance Indicator ("KPI"), referred to in the first subparagraph shall exclude from its numerator the part of the net turnover derived from products and services associated with economic activities that have been adapted to climate change in line with Article 11(1), point (a) of Regulation (EU) 2020/852 and in accordance with Annex II to Delegated Regulation (EU) 2021/2139, unless those activities are either qualified as enabling activities in accordance with Regulation (EU) 2020/852; or are themselves Taxonomy-aligned.

 In the case of AmRest, the turnover covers the revenue recognized pursuant to International Accounting Standard IAS 1.
-In the first place, the numerator will include all revenues derived from products/services associated with economic activities that qualify as environmentally sustainable.
-In the second place, the denominator will cover the total revenues presented in the Consolidated income statement for the year 2022.
-With regards to the denominator, its measure does not differ from any Alternative Performance Measures (APMs) as defined in ESMA.
+In the first place, the numerator includes all revenues derived from products or services associated with economic activities that qualify as environmentally sustainable.
+In the second place, the denominator covers the total revenues presented in the Consolidated Income Statement for the year 2023.
+With regards to the denominator, its measure does not differ from any Alternative Performance Measures ("APMs") as defined in the European Securities and Markets Authority ("ESMA").

-AmRest Group operates chains of own restaurants under own brands as well as under franchise license agreements.
-Additionally, Group operates as a franchisor (for own brands) and master-franchisee (for some franchised brand), and develops chains of franchisee businesses, organizing marketing activities for the brands, and supply chain.
+AmRest Group operates chains of restaurants under own brands as well as under franchise license agreements.
+Additionally, the Group operates as a franchisor (for own brands) and master-franchisee (for some franchised brands), and develops chains of franchisee businesses, organizing marketing activities for the brands, and supply chain.

-Revenues from contracts with customers are recognized when the control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
+Revenues from contracts with customers are recognized when control of the goods or services is transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.

-AmRest Group has classified its activities in accordance with the criteria established by the most recent version of the European taxonomy (Delegated Regulation (EU) 2021/2178 of the Commission of 6 July 2021), so that none of the activities identified generate income for the Company.
+AmRest Group classified its activities in accordance with the criteria established by the most recent version and amendments of the European Taxonomy (Delegated Regulation (EU) 2021/2178 of the Commission of 6 July 2021), so that none of the activities identified generate income for the Company.
 Therefore, the reference indicator relating to turnover takes on a value of 0%.